-October 2018 - Present (London, UK) Conscious Coliving envisions a future living paradigm where people are consciously connected to self, others and nature.
+October 2018 - Present (London, UK) Conscious Coliving is an experience and spatial design collective that envisions a future living paradigm where people are consciously connected to self, others and nature.
 We consult with shared living ventures to transform their communities so that they foster environmental sustainability, personal well-being and authentic connection.
 Conscious Coliving supports coliving ventures throughout various development stages to ensure the thriving of their communities.

 November 2016 - July 2017 (Paris, France) PUREHOUSE LAB is an international research and prototyping Lab whereby members share resources and talents with the goal of developing an in-depth understanding of the co-living phenomenon.
 The PUREHOUSE LAB promotes community development and facilitates the creation of affordable, sustainable, high-quality community-based shared living spaces.
 I have been working on sponsor outreach, coordinating members, and research projects.
 I am currently the Co-coordinator for the Community Research Forum, where we will be organizing participative workshops with our co-founder, Ryan Fix.